AEA Ombudsperson Frequently Asked Questions

 - A brief description of the incident or behavior; and

-- Whether you consent to your information being shared with other complainants of the alleged perpetrator.
+- Whether you consent to your information being shared with other persons making reports about the alleged perpetrator.

 You can decide whether or not to speak to the ombudsperson, and whether or not you wish to go beyond simply reporting an incident.

-Who can make a report?
+Who can make a report to the ombudsperson?
 Who can reports be made against?

 A non-AEA member can file a report of harassment or discrimination committed by an AEA member or that occurred in the context of an AEA-sponsored activity.